 The Company has direct oversight of its subsidiary investments and performs impairment reviews to determine the carrying value of the investments.
-Management apply a discounted cash flow method and the cost approach for valuing the subsidiary investments.
+Management applies a discounted cash flow method in testing the investments in subsidiaries for impairment.
 As part of this valuation, judgments and estimates are made on inputs such as the risk-free rate, market risk premium, beta, terminal growth rate over a forecasted period covering the years 2020 - 2022 for the trading subsidiaries.